 |Updated: 16.3.2018 - Next update: 12.7.2018|

-The accrual of taxes and compulsory social security contributions grew by 3.3 per cent in 2016.
-The total accrual amounted to EUR 95.2 billion.
-The tax ratio grew from the previous year by 0.2 percentage points to 44.1 per cent.
+The accrual of taxes and compulsory social security contributions grew by 2.2 per cent in 2017.
+The total accrual amounted to EUR 97.2 billion.
+The tax ratio fell from the previous year by 0.7 percentage points to 43.4 per cent.
 The tax ratio describes the ratio of taxes and compulsory social security contributions to gross domestic product.
-The tax ratio for 2016 went down by 0.2 percentage points mainly because GDP became revised from the preliminary data released in March.
-These data are based on the revised national accounts data for 2016.
+These data are based on the preliminary national accounts data for 2017.